-Kelly recently retired from nursing have split her working time over the past 30 years between the neonatal intensive care unit at the University of Washington medical center and as a flight nurse with Airlift Northwest.
+Kelly retired from nursing having split her working time over the past 30 years between the neonatal intensive care unit at the University of Washington medical center and as a flight nurse with Airlift Northwest.
 Two intense, rewarding and stressful jobs.
-She is hoping our choice of a nomadic life of travel comes with a little less stress and a little more relaxation.
-The Airlift job was great for cocktail conversation, an exciting job with great stories.
+She is hoping our choices in retirement come with a little less stress and a little more relaxation.

 We have two great children who are now adults.
-Caprial, who is attending college at Western Washington University after a year at Temple University.
-Yes, we are retiring while we still have a daughter in College, thank you Washington GET savings account.
+Caprial, just graduated college from Western Washington University and is currently in the management trainee progtam with Enterprise working and living in Bellingham Washington.
+Yes, we retired while we still had a daughter in College, thank you Washington GET savings account.
 And thank you Cap for returning to in state tuition.

 Our son Jacob may be the smartest of us all, or at least the most envied.
-At age 23 he has embraced the minimalist lifestyle of the FIRE movement and moved to Crested Butte Colorado where he can ski over 100 days a year.
-He is still working on the financial side of the equation but we envy his choice of “life” to the question “your money or your life?”
+At age 23 he embraced the minimalist lifestyle of the FIRE movement and moved to Crested Butte Colorado where he could ski over 100 days a year.
+After 4 years of skiing he decided to join us in Arizona where he completed training at HVAC trade school and is now employed at the Westin Scottsdale resort.

 Well, this is us.
 Retiring earlier than some and later than others.
 We are middle of the road travelers usually choosing a comfortable apartment over a tent or a four star hotel and eating in more often than not.